carvaq/StockHawk/README.md

 No extras needed.
 Unless you exceed Yahoos 2000 calls per IP limit, there shouldn't be any need for an API Key.

 ##License
-A more detailed explanation of the License terms can be found [here] (LICENSE.txt)
+A more detailed explanation of the License terms can be found [here] (LICENSE.txt).
 ```
 Copyright 2016 Carla Vaquero